ErpNetDocs/tech/modules/crm/marketing/distribution-channels/index.md

 # Distribution channels

-A distribution channel can be defined as a distinct pathway through which goods or services are delivered from an organization to its customers.
-In ERP.net, it represents a configurable entity through which a company offers and sells its products or services.
+A distribution channel can be defined as a distinct pathway through which goods or services are delivered.
+In ERP.net, it represents a configurable entity through which a company (or customer) offers and sells its products or services.

 ![pictures](pictures/distribution_channels.png)